UPDATE 3/25/22: The Seven Figure Publishing website is no longer in operation. Our original ad alert follows.

 If you spend any time on the internet, you’ve seen the thumbnails.
-Unabashed clickbait usually at the end of articles with images and headlines that they are impossible to ignore.
+Unabashed clickbait with images and headlines that are impossible to ignore.
 They’re sometimes called “sponsored stories” but there’s another word for them: ads.

 A consumer tipped us off to one of these ads with the headline “Born After 1943?
 You Could Collect An Extra $890.07 From The Social Security Administration.”